rjaremczak/mo65x/README.md

 since version 0.94 there is a video-ram mode that is compatible with that from 6502asm.com.
 It's a simple frame buffer mapping 32 x 32 x 8bit image with indexed color mode.
 Only bits 0-3 are used and maps to Commodore C64 color palette.
 Initially frame buffer starts at address 0x200 but can be changed live.

+## Getting rid of Qt dependencies
+While QT is a great library which along with entire ecosystem and QtCreator IDE gave this project a big boost I had to consider moving away from it.
+Recent changes in QT's licensing motivated me to think of a fully open-source alternative that is free of any obstacles, possible licensing pitfalls and similar uncertainity.
+Decision has been made and effects of my efforts can be evaluated on branch "noqt".
+In short for rendering I'm going to use ImGUI with SFML library, all the rest will be a mixture of native STL, FMT, POSIX threads and so on ...
+Once result has presentable appearance it'll be moved to the HEAD and probably can help others with similar struggle :-)

 ## Installation
-As project uses Qt 5.x.x library it should be fully portable wherever that library and valid c++17 compilers run.
+As project uses Qt 5.x.x library it should be fully portable wherever that library and a valid c++17 compilers run.
 So far it's been tested on Ubuntu 19.x and macOS Catalina 10.15.x.
 Some flavour of Windows 10 has also been checked with success.

 Usual drill is the following:
 * be sure to have decent GCC (or MinGW) compiler that Qt SDK can work with.
 On Windows MinGW is a part of distribution but Windows set-up hasn't been tested yet.
 Code is written using C++17 language level, be sure your version supports this.